-If you’ve lost or forgotten your National Insurance number, or if you need a letter confirming it you can:
+If you’ve lost or forgotten your National Insurance number, or need a letter confirming it, you can:

-- register for or log in to your personal tax account to view or print a letter confirming your number now
+- register for or log in to your personal tax account to view or download, print, save or share a letter with it on

 - fill in the online form and post it to us, if you’re unable to register for a personal tax account